-Apple is supposedly working on new products to rival Tile, a popular hardware tracker that attaches to items in order to locate their physical over Bluetooth or crowdsourcing.
+(Pocket-lint) - Apple is supposedly working on new products to rival Tile, a popular hardware tracker that attaches to items in order to locate their physical over Bluetooth or crowdsourcing.

 Similarly, Apple's trackers, thought to be called Apple Tags or Air Tags, will allow users to locate lost or stolen items.

-They'll also use the standard iOS Find My app, along with crowdsourcing, to precisely locate your devices, even in a room.
+Although there are some rumours to the contrary, it's likely they'll use the standard iOS Find My app, along with crowdsourcing, to precisely locate your devices, even in a room.
 Here's everything we know so far about them.

 Apple AirTags: Name